What we’re doing

 Reusable electronic tickets

-Reusable plastic Subway Smartcards were introduced in autumn 2013 replacing paper magnetic strip tickets.
-Passengers can add credit and travel products to their Smartcards at self-serve machines and station ticket offices across all 15 Subway stations; and very soon, online.
+The Subway introduced reusable plastic Smartcards in autumn 2013 replacing paper magnetic strip tickets.
+Passengers can add credit and Subway travel products to their Smartcards at self-serve machines and station ticket offices across all 15 Subway stations.

-This technology provides more flexible travel by offering customers the benefits of a contactless, paperless, system.
-A key aspect of the introduction of Smartcards is the need for the new technology to be ITSO-compliant (ITSO is the national specification, or industry standard, for smart ticketing).
-It will enable the Subway Smartcard to be used seamlessly between different transport modes (such as bus, train and ferry) and in future to buy other everyday items such as coffee and cake.
+The technology behind our Smartcard provides more flexible travel by offering customers the benefits of a contactless, paperless, system.
+A key aspect of the introduction of Smartcards is the need for the new technology to be ITSO-compliant (ITSO is the national specification, or industry standard, for Smart ticketing).

 New ways of working, including the latest engineering techniques, help as we try to keep disruption to a minimum.
 We will always ensure that customers are informed of any work which could impact on their day to day Subway journey.